Musical Arrangements for Orchestra

 From acclaimed Japanese director Hayao Miyazaki, Nausicaä of the Valley of the Wind tells the story of a fearless princess in a post-apocalyptic world trying to save her kingdom from both a toxic jungle and a power-hungry queen.
 The movie ties darker themes, such as nuclear destruction and the relationship of man to nature, into what appears to be a harmless children’s movie.

-The first collaboration with Ghibli composer Joe Hisaishi, the score was originally written for electronic instruments, but was later transcribed for orchestra.
-My arrangement focuses on four aspects of the score: the serenity of Nausicaä’s home, the Valley of the Wind; Nausicaa’s death after saving her people; the surreal experience of making contact with an ohmu; and, the happy ending (we think).
+Another Hisaishi composition, the score was originally written for electronic instruments, but was later transcribed for orchestra.
+My arrangement focuses on four aspects of the score: the serenity of Nausicaä’s home, the Valley of the Wind; Nausicaa’s death after saving her people; the surreal experience of making contact with an intimidating creature; and, the happy ending of the movie.
 Motifs of flying occur throughout the piece, alluding to Nausicaä’s vehicle of choice, a glider.
-I hope you enjoy my arrangement!

 All-Star (Smash Mouth)